gilch/hissp/README.md

 but still more reliable than text manipulation.
 In Hissp, code is just another kind of data.

-Lisp is a programmable programming language, extensible through its acclaimed macro system which hooks into the compiler itself.
+Lisp is renowned as the "programmable programming language", extensible through its powerful macro system which hooks into the compiler itself.
 Macros are Lisp's secret weapon.
-And Hissp brings this power to Python.
+And Hissp brings their power to Python.

-Adding features that historically required a new version of the Python language, like `with` statements, would be almost as easy as writing a new function in Lisp.
+Adding features that historically required a new version of the Python language, like `with` statements, are almost as easy as writing a new function in Lisp.

 #### Minimal implementation
 Hissp serves as a modular component for other projects.